 Recently, the markets seem to just keep going up in value.
+As of late December, the S&P 500 is up over 25% in 2019 (1) as equity markets enjoy their best year since 2013 (2).
 But, don’t let this give you false optimism about the future.
 With every investment: you must be prepared for some kind of downturn or potential loss.
 You have to know your appropriate level of risk and how much of it you can take.
 “Risk” is the chance that you will lose your investment; it is also called, “volatility.”

 Know How Much Risk You Can Take